Resolve alerts

 The Portal will automatically re-run the workflow for you once all alerts associated with an activity have been resolved (i.e. no alerts with “Needs attention” and “In review” status remain).Detecting manual overrides

 It’s crucial to know if a workflow’s result was changed by a person.
-When an operator manually changes the status (e.g., fromFAIL to PASS), the following fields are populated:
+When an operator manually changes the status (for example, fromFAIL to PASS), the following fields are populated:

 statusOverrideRequestId: The unique ID of the override request.statusOverrideBy: The user who performed the override.statusOverrideAt: The timestamp of the override.